Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/redshift.md

 Upload your Amplitude event data into your Redshift account.
 You can set up recurring syncs through the Amplitude UI, as well as manually start a sync of your historical data.

+## Setup

+### Prerequisites

+You need admin privileges in Amplitude, and a role that allows you to enable resources in Redshift.

+By default, Redshift clusters don't allow any incoming traffic.
+You must first allowlist Amplitude's IP addresses in the security group for your Redshift cluster.
+For more help, see the [Redshift documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-vpc-security-groups.html).

+From the page for the security group associated with your Redshift cluster, add an inbound rule.
+For more detailed instructions, see the [Redshift Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SecurityGroupRules).

+To find the security group assigned to your Redshift cluster:

+1. Navigate to your Redshift cluster.
+2. Go to the **Properties** tab, and use the link for **VPC security group** under *Network and security settings*.

+You need to add the following information:

+- **Protocol**: TCP
+- **Port Range**: The number of the open port used by the data source.
+- **Source**: Custom IP (default).
+Add the correct IP addresses based on whether you're using EU or US Amplitude datacenters.
+    - Amplitude US IP addresses:
+        - 52.33.3.219
+        - 35.162.216.242
+        - 52.27.10.221
+    - Amplitude EU IP addresses:
+        - 3.124.22.25
+        - 18.157.59.125
+        - 18.192.47.195
+- **Description**: A description for the rule.

-## Set up a recurring data export to Redshift
+### Set up a recurring data export to Redshift

 Creating a recurring data export is a simple, three-step process you can handle yourself.
 Each sync completes within five to ten minutes, can you can monitor the status of each job.

 To set up a recurring export of your Amplitude data to Redshift, follow these steps:

-!!!note

-    You will need admin privileges in Amplitude, as well as a role that allows you to enable resources in Redshift.

 1. Navigate to the *Data Destinations* page from the bottom of the left side panel.
-2. CLick **View all Destinations**, click the Redshift panel.
+2. Click **View all Destinations**, click the Redshift panel.
 3. Under *Export Data to Redshift*, select the data you'd like to export.
 You can choose *Export events ingested today and moving forward*, *Export all merged Amplitude ID*, or both.
 4. Review the Event table and Merge IDs table schemas and click **Next**.
 5. In the *Redshift Credentials For Amplitude* section, enter the following information: